aberdeendogpark_mputnam_2018-09-19-pano-banner.png

 Register for an e-Bill

-In an effort to continue to reduce its impact on the environment, remain fiscally responsibly, and improve public service, the City has updated its system to allow for dog owners to register for an electronic renewal notice rather than a standard notice sent through Canada Post.
+In an effort to continue to reduce its impact on the environment, remain fiscally responsible, and improve public service, the City has updated its system to allow for dog owners to register for an electronic renewal notice rather than a standard notice sent through Canada Post.
+Once registered, please ensure that your contact information is up to date.

 • $65.00 - each un-neutered or un-spayed dog